jdmremi/Discrim-Bot/README.md

 # Discrim-Bot

+NOTE: As of 1/20/2020, this repository is no longer being maintained due to discontinued support from both Discord and the developers of the API wrapper library, Discord.js.

 This bot allows you change your Discord discriminator!

 NOTE: I am not responsible if you get banned for running this userbot.
 Run at your own discretion.